realworldocaml/book/book/first-class-modules/README.md

 val three : (module X_int) = <module>
 ```

+### Inference and anonymous modules

-The module type doesn't need to be part of the construction of a first-class
+The module type doesn't need to be part of the construction of a
-module if it can be inferred.
+first-class module if it can be inferred.
 Thus, we can write:

 ```ocaml env=main
 # module Four = struct let x = 4 end;;